A reusable Django app that sends metrics about your project to InfluxDB

 Additionally, it will have the following tags:

-campaign, if present.
-You can change the name of this keyword from
+- campaign: A value that is extracted from the GET-parameter campaign, if present.
+You can change the name of this keyword from campaign to anything via the setting INFLUXDB_METRICS_CAMPAIGN_KEYWORD.

 If you have a highly frequented site, this table could get big really quick.
 You should make sure to create a shard with a low retention time for this series (i.e. 7d) and add a continuous query to downsample the data into hourly/daily averages.
 When doing that, you will obviously lose the detailed information like referer and referer_tld but it might make sense to create a second continuous query to count and downsample at least the referer_tld values.